up42/docs/source/up42-blocks/data/modis.rst

    * - ``MODIS_Terra_CorrectedReflectance_Bands721``
      - Bands 7,2 and 1 are especially useful for determining Land/Cloud/Aerosols boundaries.
 Checkout the `MODIS band definition <https://modis.gsfc.nasa.gov/about/specifications.php>`_.

-The output file (``GTiff``) will include all the layers included in the ``layers`` parameter appended in the order passed in the parameters.
+The output file (``GTiff``) will include all the layers included in the ``imagery_layers`` parameter appended in the order passed in the parameters.
 Tags are also written into the output file with the provenance of each of the bands.

 For example, with these input parameters: